thebigbad/designerdecimal/README.md

       Your rational approximation is 1162140322362708323736326654 / 1079934508723274540452148297
     Took 53 iterations

-Attribution
+Thanks To
 -----

-* ["Algorithm to Convert a Decimal to a Fraction"](http://homepage.smc.edu/kennedy_john/DEC2FRAC.PDF) by John Kennedy, for describing a performant rational approximation algorithm.
+["Algorithm to Convert a Decimal to a Fraction"](http://homepage.smc.edu/kennedy_john/DEC2FRAC.PDF) by John Kennedy, for describing a performant rational approximation algorithm.

 License
 -----